opentaproject/info/source/admin/gettingstarted/index.rst

 See who has used your site
 ==========================

+Click the |fa-users| icon in the toolbar to see all the users in the course.

 .. note::

-   Has this been disabled?

-* Click the gear in the toolbar to see the administration interface

-	* See who is registered and their status by selecting ``Users``

-	* Please don't add or delete fields that are available until you know what you are doing.
+   Please don't add or delete users until you know what you are doing.